Blood and Marrow Transplant and Cellular Therapy

 • Primary immunodeficiency diseases

-A patient who needs a blood or marrow transplant will usually first receive several days of chemotherapy to prepare the body to accept the donor stem cells.
+A patient who needs a blood or marrow transplant will usually first receive several days of chemotherapy and/or radiation to prepare the body to accept the donor stem cells.
 The donor cells then will be transplanted into the patient through a simple infusion into a vein.
-Replacing the patient’s blood system with heathy donor blood cells will usually happen about three to four weeks afterward.
+Replacing the patient’s blood and bone marrow system with heathy donor stem cells will usually happen about three to four weeks afterward.
 Our providers will closely monitor patients during this time to watch for any transplant-related side effects.

 Blood and Marrow Transplant Program at Norton Children’s Cancer Institute